danielwwong/CS586Project1/README.md

 ![img](https://github.com/danielwwong/CS586Project1/blob/master/descriptiveFigures/resultNumberOfGames(interval%3D1%20top125).png)

 The users' number of games that is within 0-125 are included.
 The number of games interval is 1. **The users' number of games that is in the range of 0-125 is 98.81% of all sample users.**

----
-Notes
-===

-- The chart of number of games purchased per user is not generated be.